 The company also used the unveiling of the Carbon Theme model as an opportunity to present its latest shiny wheel to go with the carbon body.
 Called the MSO 7-Spoke Hybrid Carbon Fiber Wheel, it weighs as little as 7.5kg without the tire and is 10% lighter than the standard wheel fitted to the Senna.
 Drivers of the car will benefit from this weight saving by experiencing improved acceleration, braking and steering responses thanks to the reduction in rotating inertia.
 That is, of course, if the car is ever actually being driven on road or track, as many of these beautiful machines will sadly end up gathering dust in private collections.

 If you now fancy saving a Senna from disappearing in a super-secure supercar garage by going out and buying one, we have two bits of bad news for you.
 First, it’s horrendously expensive at £750,000 (P53,500,000) for the base car and then another £300,000 (P21,400,000) for the Carbon Theme on top of that.
-Second, all 500 Senna units have already been spoken for, meaning you’ll have to opt for a secondhand example that will likely carry a hefty markup.
+Second, all 500 Senna units are already spoken for, meaning you’ll have to opt for a secondhand example that will likely carry a hefty markup.
 Being extraordinary sure isn’t cheap.